Dolla (rapper)

 Roderick Anthony Burton II (November 25, 1987 – May 18, 2009) better known by his stage name Dolla, was an American rapper from Atlanta, Georgia.
 Burton embarked on his music career in 2003, with hip hop group Da Razkalz Cru, under the pseudonym Bucklyte.
 The group quickly disbanded, and Burton went on to work as a model for the Sean John clothing line.
-In 2007, Burton signed to Akon's Konvict Muzik label.
-Burton released three singles from 2007 to 2009.
-The first, his commercial debut single "Who the Fuck Is That?", featuring T-Pain and Tay Dizm, charted on the Billboard Hot 100.
+In mid 2006, Burton signed to Akon's Konvict Muzik label.
+Burton released three singles from 2007 to 2010.
+The first, his commercial debut single "Who the Fuck Is That?", featuring T-Pain and Tay Dizm, charted on the Billboard Hot 100, along with his second single "Make a Toast", featuring Lil Wayne charting on the charts Hot 100 as well.

+Throughout his musical career, he dropped 3 mixtapes and 2 albums during his lifetime, one of the mixtapes being called Another Day, Another Dolla (2007).
+Gained notable press for its then innovative sound and refreshing take on Mainstream Hip-Hop at the time.

+Along with the worldwide recognition, he then dropped his official debut studio album, A Dolla & A Dream (2009), featuring hit singles like "Heartbreak Collision", "Georgia Nights" and "Guess Who's Bizzack?", the debut topped the Billboard Hot Rap/R&B charts at No. 2, only behind Drake breakthrough mixtape, So Far Gone.
+He also dropped his sophomore album, Made In Da ATL (2010), with singles like "California Kushin'" and "Brown Paper Bag" hitting the charts shortly after.
 On May 18, 2009, Burton was shot and killed at the valet stand of the Beverly Center shopping mall in Los Angeles, and Aubrey Berry was arrested for attempted murder.
 Berry was acquitted on all charges.